 Mycophenolic Acid (mye-koe-fe-NOLE-ik AS-id)

 Prevents your body from rejecting an organ after transplant by suppressing your immune system.

 Capsule, Liquid, Tablet, Coated Tablet

 - Take this medicine on an empty stomach at least 1 hour before or 2 hours after you eat.
-Swallow the tablet or capsule whole.
+Swallow the capsule or tablet whole.
 Do not break, crush, open, or chew.
 Tell your doctor if you cannot tolerate taking the medicine on an empty stomach.

-- Do not mix the oral liquid medicine with any other medicine.
+- Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
+Do not mix with any other medicine.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how mycophenolate works.
 Tell your doctor if you are using acyclovir, azathioprine, cholestyramine, ganciclovir, metronidazole, norfloxacin, probenecid, rifampin, sevelamer, valacyclovir, or valganciclovir.
 Tell your doctor if you are also using birth control pills.